 - To protect against the long-term effects of sun damage

-- To prevent the immediate and potentially severe effect from sunburns
+- To prevent the immediate and potentially severe effects of sunburn

 So what are ultraviolet rays?

 We may not be able to see them but the effects they have on our bodies are very real!

 There are actually three types of ultraviolet rays: UVA, UVB, and UVC.

-- UVA rays make up the majority of sun exposure.
+- UVA r, but they’re up the m sun exposure.